-We cannot take our mental health for granted: it can change as our lives change.
-Biological, psychological and environmental factors can significantly impact our mental wellbeing, making it incredibly difficult to cope at home, school or work, and in life.
-Mental health issues can cover a broad range of conditions – stress, anxiety, depression, eating disorders, phobias, self-harm, learning disorders, acute psychiatric disorders and more – but the common characteristic is they all affect a person’s personality, thought processes and social interactions.
+Poor mental health can make it difficult to cope at home, school, work, and in life.
+Mental health conditions include – stress, anxiety, depression, your relationship with food, phobias, self-harm, suicidal impulses and more – but the common characteristic is they all affect a person’s personality, thought processes and social interactions.

 At IMI, we believe there are seven critical pillars for positive mental health: mind, emotions, body, environment, sense of purpose, energy, and community.
 Drawing on our Integrated Healing Model we can work with you or your loved ones to identify and address the pillars that need greater attention to support positive mental health at every life stage.